Nick-322/FASTA_tools_Python/README.md

-# Python tools for FASTA
+# Python tools for FASTA file editing and analysis
 This respository contains...

 ## Tools this repository contains...